. . . And a Shovel

 Indeed, most streams in Illinois possess this helpful versatility.
 (It’s one reason why Illinois legislators are less careful than their counterparts in other states about getting caught up creeks without paddles.)
 Consider the Sangamon.
 Each spring boat races are held at Springfield and other places along the river.
 These are popular affairs in part because taking part requires no special skills.
 Next to sunburn and delirium tremens, the biggest danger to boaters during the twenty-eight miles between Springfield’s Riverside Park and Petersburg is boredom.

 However, fluctuations in flood stages are the merest inconvenience compared to silt.
 No canoeist who has confronted Illinois river mud and survived can face a mere boulder or whirlpool with anything but a contemptuous sneer.
 The intensive farming of Illinois watersheds has turned our streams into silty stews.
 Everyone has read how the Cuyahoga River in.
 Cleveland grew so polluted that it caught fire a few years ago.
-In season the Illinois tends to sprout.
-The Army Corps of Engineers budgets millions to dredge the Illinois for barge traffic; now the Corps sets aside funds to mow it.
+In season, the Illinois tends to sprout.
+The Army Corps of Engineers used to budget millions to dredge the Illinois for barge traffic; now the Corps sets aside funds to mow it.

 The mind floats easily above the mundane at such moments and fastens onto the larger questions.
 To see a Big Mac box caught on a cattail miles from the nearest McDonald’s is to think anew about the interrelatedness of things.
 And while it took God to make the earth and the rivers that flow on it, it took the Russian grain deal of 1972 to wed them into something so new that its name is not yet recognized in ecology’s catalogs: wearth.